MagicSmokeBlog/Philips-PM2535-Kermit/README.md

 #### Step 5: Assembling the Front Assembly

-glue the 3D printed frame on the OLED display module.
+Glue the 3D printed frame on the OLED display module.
 I applied hot glue as strain release for the flat cable, as well.

 ![OLED Display in Frame](Resources/oled-display-in-frame.jpg "OLED Display in Frame")